An obvious lack of confidence can be a huge turn-off.

 Girls attack each other socially by gossiping and excluding and ganging up.

-Girls attack each other indirectly by ignoring each other and leaving each other out by choosing another person to be close with that day.
+Girls attack each other indirectly by ignoring each other and leaving each other out by choosing another person to be close with that day, using abandonment as a weapon.

 And oftentimes the meanest behavior comes from within each girls’ immediate group of friends.
 So the wounds cut even deeper.